Eryngium yuccifolium Michx.

 Basis for Listing

-Eryngium yuccifolium is a native component of mesic prairies in southern Minnesota.
+Eryngium yuccifolium (rattlesnake master) is a native component of mesic prairies in southern Minnesota.
 At one time, prairies were the dominant vegetation type on the landscape of that region, but since settlement they have been systematically plowed under and replaced with crop fields.
-This process of land conversion was so complete that by the end of the 20th century less than one percent of the original prairies remained.
+This process of land conversion was so complete that by the end of the 20th century less than one percent of the original prairie remained.
 Obviously, the plant species that occurred in those prairies suffered the same fate.
-This was especially serious for prairie obligates, such as E. yuccifolium, which are restricted to prairies (Havercamp and Whitney 1983).
+This was especially serious for prairie obligates, such as E. yuccifolium, that are restricted to prairies (Havercamp and Whitney 1983).

 Eryngium yuccifolium is a rather tall, robust plant with stout, erect stems that can reach a height of 1.5 m (4.9 ft.).
 The stems generally remain unbranched except near the inflorescence.
 The leaves are linear-lanceolate in shape with parallel veins and sharp spines on the margin.
 The leaves can reach 80 cm (2.6 ft.) in length and have been described as yucca-like (Trent 1938); they are one of the more distinctive aspects of this species.
 The small white flowers are in several dense, spherical, "bristly" heads 0.5-2 cm (0.25-0.75 in.) across.
 It is these flowering heads rather than the individual flowers that catch your attention.
 The entire plant often seems to have a bluish or gray-green color.